LabSid-USP/RUBEM/doc/source/userguide.rst

      -h, --help     Show this message and exit.

    Commands:
-     run     Run a simulation from a configuration file. config  Inspect the configuration file format.
+     run         Run a simulation from a configuration file. calibrate   Calibrate the model parameters against an observed series. config      Inspect the configuration file format.
+     preprocess  Prepare model inputs: inspect and convert rasters, build...

 .. note::